powerfulbean/mTRFpy/docs/basics.rst

     fwd_trf.train(stimulus, response, fs, tmin, tmax, regularization)

 Now, we can use the :py:meth:`TRF.predict` method to generate a prediction of the neural response based on the stimulus.
-When provided with both stimulus and response, `TRF.predict` will also evaluate the prediction's accuracy.
+When provided with both stimulus and response, :py:meth:`TRF.predict` will also evaluate the prediction's accuracy.
 Per default, it computes Pearson's correlation between the predicted and observed data as a metric for model accuracy but this can be changes as demonstrated in the next section.::

     prediction, r_fwd = fwd_trf.predict(stimulus, response)